fahimahmedx/cryptopunks/README.md

 Lastly, this linear regression model works well for CryptoPunks that are closer to the average value.
 That is, CryptoPunks that aren't extremely special and valuable due to a certain rare attribute.
 This is because of the decision to remove outliers from our dataset, that may have been valued highly because they contained rare attributes.

 # Usage
-Rerun create-dataset.py to update the dataset, and the deploy the web application on Heroku.
+Rerun create-dataset.py to update the dataset and rerun the analysis notebook file to update the model, and then deploy the web application on Heroku.
 Alternatively, visit https://cryptopunks-model.herokuapp.com/ for a model trained with data at the time this repository was last updated.

 # Credits